Billy-Dickson/Home-Network/README.md

 This repository holds the setup and documentation of my home network, I've built up my home network from guides and other free online documentation, feel free to use this as a starting point or as a source of information when your building your own home network.
 Building a home network is the best way to learn, and can be much cheaper than you think.
 It is also a really good way to teach yourself about VLANS, subnetting and network security.

 ## Network Diagram
-This is my current network diagram, I used [draw.io](https://app.diagrams.net/) to create the network diagram.
+This is my current network diagram, I used [draw.io](https://app.diagrams.net/) to create this network diagram.
 <p align="center">
   <img width="710" height="786" src="https://github.com/Billy-Dickson/Home-Network/blob/origin/assets/Network-Diagram.png"></p>